 - Adaptational Job Change: Malcolm's friend Shorty is apparently a barber in the film.
 In X's original autobiography, the scene where he relates the story of his first "conk" is set in Shorty's apartment, where Shorty does it himself because it's cheaper than getting one from a barber; in the film, it's set in a barbershop where Shorty apparently works.

 - Louis Farrakhan is noticeably absent in the film—presumably because he's still alive and powerful.

 - Muhammad Ali isn't even mentioned in the whole Biopic, only quickly at the end, despite both having been very close friends.

 - Yuri Kochiyama, Malcolm's Japanese American ally, who cradled his corpse.

 - All There in the Script: The scene where Malcom is assassinated names each of the conspirators in the script based on Talmadge Hayers claims of who was there.
 (Hayer can be identified in the scene as the one assassin who wears yellow pants and is beaten while trying to escape before being arrested by police.)

 - An Aesop: The film ends with a teacher, Nelson Mandela and Ossie Davis all directly telling the audience that Malcolm X was a great guy, and don't listen to his critics.

 - Angry Black Man: Malcolm becomes this after he converts to the Nation of Islam.
-Later, he renounces these beliefs after his Heel-Face Turn in Mecca.
+Later, he renounces these beliefs after his change of heart in Mecca.